-For instance, if you have a consultant helping you with a silent auction, they should already know about mobile bidding and the different ways to market it to your supporters.
+For instance, if you have a nonprofit consultant helping you with a silent auction, they should already know about mobile bidding and the different ways to market it to your supporters.
 That way, your consultant can help you organize all aspects of your event and help you optimize your online giving channels.

 Your consultant might also be able to give you new ideas on how to solicit donations using these channels.
 The possibilities are endless!